Ruby Harrold

-Junior career
+Gymnastics career

 2010

 In April, Harrold competed at the 2010 European Women's Artistic Gymnastics Championships in Birmingham, United Kingdom.
-She contributed an all around score of 50.600 towards the British team's fifth-place finish.
+She contributed an all-around score of 50.600 towards the British team's fifth-place finish.

 In July, Harrold competed at the British Championships in Guildford, United Kingdom.
-She placed fourth in the all around with a score of 52.800.
-In event finals, she placed first on vault scoring 13.620 and seventh on floor scoring 12.250.
+She placed fourth in the all-around with a score of 52.800.
+In event finals, she placed first on vault, scoring 13.620, and seventh on floor, scoring 12.250.

 2011

 In May, Harrold participated in the British teams competition in Guildford, United Kingdom.
-She contributed an all around score of 50.300 toward the academy's fifth-place finish.
+She contributed an all-around score of 50.300 toward the academy's fifth-place finish.

 In July, Harrold competed at the British Championships in Liverpool, United Kingdom.
 She placed second in the uneven bars final with a score of 13.250.

-Senior career

 2012

 In May, Harrold competed at the 2012 European Women's Artistic Gymnastics Championships in Brussels, Belgium as a replacement for her injured teammate Imogen Cairns.
 She contributed a vault score of 14.566 and an uneven bars score of 14.333 towards the British team's fourth-place finish.
 Harrold placed seventh in the uneven bars final with a score of 14.366.
 She said, "It was an amazing competition, a really good atmosphere and we competed really well as a team.
 We know each other really well having practiced side by side for weeks and it all went to plan."

 At the end of June, Harrold competed at the British Championships in Liverpool, United Kingdom.
 This was the third and final Olympic Trial to decide the gymnasts that would represent the United Kingdom at the Olympics.
 She placed third in the uneven bars final with a score of 14.300.

 2013

-At the 2013 European Artistic Gymnastics Championships in Moscow Harrold qualified to the individual all-around, uneven bars, and balance beam finals.
-In the all-around final she finished 8th with a total score of 54.633, becoming the first British woman ever to produce a top-10 performance in an all-around European Championships final.
-In the balance beam final she finished 6th after a solid performance which earned her a 13.633.
+At the 2013 European Artistic Gymnastics Championships in Moscow, Russia, Harrold qualified to the individual all-around, uneven bars, and balance beam finals.
+In the all-around final, she finished 8th with a total score of 54.633, becoming the first British woman ever to produce a top-10 performance in an all-around European Championships final.
+In the balance beam final, she finished 6th after a solid performance which earned her a 13.633.
 She qualified 5th into the uneven bars final with a score of 14.133 but fell in the final, finishing 8th with a score of 12.900.

 At the 2013 World Artistic Gymnastics Championships, Harrold finished 17th in the all-around and seventh in uneven bars.

 2014

 Harrold competed at the 2014 Commonwealth Games.
 She contributed an all-around score of 54.065 towards England's first-place finish.
 She finished second in the individual all-around with a score of 55.232.
-Harrold won bronze in the Uneven bars final with a score of 14.366.
-Her teammate, Rebecca Downie, won gold.
+Harrold won bronze in the uneven bars final with a score of 14.366.
+Her teammate, Becky Downie, won gold.